elpop/melate/README.md

     [LWP::UserAgent](https://metacpan.org/pod/LWP::UserAgent)

-    All the Perl Modules are available via [metacpan](https://metacpan.org) or install via "cpan" program in your system.
-Debian/Ubuntu and Fedora has packages for the perl modules.
+    All the Perl Modules are available via [metacpan](https://metacpan.org) or install them via the "cpan" program in your system.
+Debian/Ubuntu and Fedora have packages for the required perl modules.

     for Fedora/Redhat: